yuqiii-wang/KnowledgeNotes/languages/java/containers.md

 * Why HashMap is not thread-safe:

-A hash map is based on an array, where each item represents a bucket.
+A hash map is based on an array, where each item represents a bucket (buckets stored as `std::vector<Bucket>` analogously in C++).
 As more keys are added, the buckets grow and at a certain threshold the array is recreated with a bigger size, its buckets rearranged so that they are spread more evenly (performance considerations).

 It means that sometimes `HashMap#put()` will internally call `HashMap#resize()` to make the underlying array bigger. `HashMap#resize()` assigns the table field a new empty array with a bigger capacity and populates it with the old items.
-During re-polulation, when a thread accesses this HashMap, this HashMap may return `null`.
+During re-population, when a thread accesses this HashMap, this HashMap may return `null`.

 ```java
 final Map<Integer, String> map = new HashMap<>();